fantasyland/fantasy-land/README.md

     1. If `f` is not a function, the behaviour of `contramap` is unspecified.
     2. `f` can return any value.
+    3. No parts of `f`'s return value should be checked.

-2. `contramap` must return a value of the same Functor
+2. `contramap` must return a value of the same Contravariant

 ### Apply